WaelOGC/futureSelfapp/docs/07-credits-and-subscriptions.md

 - Automated generation via API (if implemented) subject to rate limits

 **Prohibited Use**:
-- Generating content for resale as a service (competing with Future Self)
+- Generating content for resale as a service (competing with FutureSelfApp)
 - Automated bulk generation without proper authorization
 - Attempting to reverse-engineer AI models
 - Using platform to train competing AI systems